Obstructive sleep apnea care at Mayo Clinic

 - Research.
-Mayo Clinic doctors and researchers study new diagnosis and treatment options for obstructive sleep apnea and other sleep disorders and conduct clinical trials.
+Mayo Clinic experts and researchers study new diagnosis and treatment options for obstructive sleep apnea and other sleep disorders and conduct clinical trials.

 - Collaboration.
-Mayo Clinic doctors work together to provide an accurate diagnosis and to find the treatment that works best for you.
-Obstructive sleep apnea care may include doctors trained in lung and breathing conditions (pulmonologists), brain and nervous system conditions (neurologists), mental health conditions (psychiatrists), heart disease (cardiologists), ear, nose and throat conditions (otolaryngologists), dental conditions, pediatrics and other areas.
+Mayo Clinic specialists work together to provide an accurate diagnosis and to find the treatment that works best for you.
+Obstructive sleep apnea care might include doctors trained in lung and breathing conditions (pulmonologists), brain and nervous system conditions (neurologists), mental health conditions (psychiatrists), heart disease (cardiologists), ear, nose and throat conditions (otolaryngologists), dental conditions, pediatrics and other areas.

 Learn more about Mayo Clinic's neurology department's expertise and rankings.